-It has come to my attention that the Campaign Treasurer for Sheriff Marlin Gusman, Albert J. "Joey" Richard, III, may have an independence violation in appearance and fact due to his direct involvement in both Sheriff Gusman's election campaigns and in auditing the Orleans Parish Sheriff's Office.
+It has come to my attention that the Campaign Treasurer for Sheriff Marlin Gusman, Albert J. "Joey" Richard, III, has a conflict in appearance and fact due to his direct involvement in both Sheriff Gusman's election campaigns and in auditing the Orleans Parish Sheriff's Office on approval of the Legislative Auditor, as provided in La.
+R.S.
+24:513(A)(5).

-Mr. Richard has served as the Director from Postlethwaite & Netterville for the Orleans Parish Sheriff's Office.
+Mr. Richard has served as the Lead Partner from Postlethwaite & Netterville for the Orleans Parish Sheriff's Office and filed audit reports with the Legislative Auditor.
 As required by La.
 R.S.
 24:513(A)(5)(a)(i), the audit attests that it was performed "in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States."
-Postlethwaite & Netterville has been the firm selected by Sheriff Gusman to file annual audit reports with the Legislative Auditor since he was elected in 2005.
+Postlethwaite & Netterville has been the firm selected by Sheriff Gusman to file annual reports with the Legislative Auditor since he was elected in 2005.
 Simultaneously, Mr. Richard has filed campaign reports for Marlin Gusman as a candidate for elected office since 2000; specifically, Mr. Richard has been named as Sheriff Gusman's Campaign Treasurer since July 26, 2000.

-This presents the appearance of an independence issue, but I assert that it is also a conflict in fact because Mr. Richard cannot attest to his Independence as required by the Government Auditing Standards.
-Mr. Richard's objectivity has been impaired because of his role in the Sheriff's Compaign.
+This presents the appearance of conflict to the general public, but I assert that it is also a conflict in fact because Mr. Richard cannot attest to his Independence as required by the Government Auditing Standards.
+Mr. Richard has a financial incentive to provide positive audit reports for Sheriff Gusman so that Sheriff Gusman will continue being re-elected.
 Government Auditing Standard 3.04 discusses independence, and requires that "if one or more of these impairments affects or can be perceived to affect independence, the audit organization (or auditor) should decline to perform the work."
 Government Auditing Standard 3.07 states that "Personal impairments of auditors result from relationships or beliefs that might cause auditors to limit the extent of the inquiry, limit disclosure, or weaken or slant audit findings in any way." (see attached).
 Letter to Louisiana Ethics Administration July 26, 2013 Page 2 of 2

-Postlethwaite & Netterville has allowed Mr. Richard to continue in his capacity as Director for the Orleans Parish Sheriff's Office audit despite his involvement as Treasurer for Sheriff Gusman.
-Mr. Richard and the firm should have taken measures to withdraw from one of these engagements.
+Since Postlethwaite & Netterville was selected to perform these annual audits after a relationship between Sheriff Gusman and Mr. Richard was developed, the firm should have taken measures to keep Mr. Richard isolated from Sheriff Gusman's audits.
 To the contrary, Mr. Richard has attended meetings with my office and represented himself as the "lead partner" for the Sheriff's Office.
 He has also testified in the Eastern District for Louisiana Federal Court in his capacity as the lead partner for the Orleans Parish Sheriff's Office in hearings on the consent decree.

-Please review this complaint and take appropriate action.
+I hope you can review this matter and take appropriate action.
 Please feel free to contact me to discuss this matter further.